Keyang/node-csvtojson/readme.md

 ### csv

-`csv` event is emitted for each parsed CSV line.
+`csv` event is emitted for each CSV line.
 It passes an array object which contains cells content of one csv row.

 ```js
 const csv=require('csvtojson')